Vishakha93/PasswordSecurityExtension/README.md

 4. On links other than Alexa 10K websites, show dialog box to warn users and save settings (For once or For all) - Task 3
 5. On password change (successful or unsuccessful), show a dialog box asking whether to update the password?

+## Thinking about security!

+1. Can we make the source code of extension inaccessible by others.
+2. Our mechanism should be secure even if an attacker can look into the source code of extensions. (encryption versus hashes)
+3. How do we stop an attacker/other extensions from accessing credentials. (other extensions can get password from common storage api by using the same key)